 On 17 March 2014, Thomas was assigned to a long-duration mission on the International Space Station.

 Thomas was launched to the International Space Station on 17 November 2016 for his six-month Proxima mission as a flight engineer for Expeditions 50 and 51.
-His is scheduled to return to Earth in May 2017.
+He returned to Earth on 2 June 2017.